 Actinic Keratosis are considered a precursor (pre-skin cancer) or very early stage squamous cell skin cancer, which affects the upper layers of skin.
 Actinic keratosis are caused by prolonged, chronic exposure to the sun and are most often found on the face, the chest, the nape of the neck and the back of the hands and arms.
 The skin can look red or brownish in these areas and will be slightly raised, roughened or scaly.
 Actinic keratosis are often slightly tender to touch, especially when exposed to sunlight.
-There are several treatments available for the treatment of actinic keratosis including cryotherapy (liquid nitrogen), a superficial surgical treatment called curette and desiccation, topical chemotherapy creams, topical “biologic” creams as well as photodynamic therapy treatment.
+There are several treatments available in Portland for the treatment of actinic keratosis including cryotherapy (liquid nitrogen), a superficial surgical treatment called curette and desiccation, topical chemotherapy creams, topical “biologic” creams as well as photodynamic therapy treatment.

 Actinic Keratosis Treatment

 They are usually treated by freezing with liquid nitrogen, which causes a blister to form under the lesion, then peels off as the area heals.
 Liquid nitrogen is a cold, liquefied gas with a temperature of 196 degrees below zero Celsius (-321 Fahrenheit).
 Liquid nitrogen is used to destroy actinic keratosis.
 Liquid nitrogen causes stinging and mild pain while the growth is being treated.
 It freezes and then thaws.
 This process takes less than a minute but the discomfort can last from five to thirty minutes.